rhlubitz-create/claim-buddy/README.md

 ## Prototype Notes

 This MVP demonstrates the end-to-end claims workflow.
-AI outputs are simulated using notional historical claim examples and simulated aI outputs to demonstrate the intended human-AI interaction pattern.
+AI outputs are simulated using notional historical claim examples and simulated AI outputs to demonstrate the intended human-AI interaction pattern.
+The MVP was created with Lovable.

 ## How to access the app